 Magnetic and ⁵⁷Fe Mössbauer Study of the Single Molecule Magnet Behavior of a Dy₃Fe₇ Coordination Cluster

-G. Abbas and Y. Lan and V. Mereacre and W. Wernsdorfer and R. Clérac and G. Buth and M. T. Sougrati and F. Grandjean and G. J. Long and C. Anson and A. K. Powell, "Magnetic and ⁵⁷Fe Mössbauer Study of the Single Molecule Magnet Behavior of a Dy₃Fe₇ Coordination Cluster," Inorganic Chemistry, American Chemical Society (ACS), Jan 2009.
+G. Abbas and Y. Lan and V. M. Mereacre and W. Wernsdorfer and R. Clérac and G. Buth and M. T. Sougrati and F. Grandjean and G. J. Long and C. E. Anson and A. K. Powell, "Magnetic and ⁵⁷Fe Mössbauer Study of the Single Molecule Magnet Behavior of a Dy₃Fe₇ Coordination Cluster," Inorganic Chemistry, vol. 48, no. 19, pp. 9345-9355, American Chemical Society (ACS), Aug 2009.

 Article - Journal

 © 2009 American Chemical Society (ACS), All rights reserved.